 The University of Kansas is committed to providing an equal opportunity for all qualified individuals to be considered for employment, benefits and conditions of employment, educational programs and activities, regardless of race, religion, color, ethnicity, sex, disability, national origin, ancestry, age, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression, or genetic information.
 Please contact the program director for more information.

 Request an Application

-The final deadline is December 1st for All Applications to the CCPP.
+The final deadline is December 11, 2020 for all applications to the CCPP.